 6. Almonds and Almond Butter

 Almonds are awesomely healthy for the brain as they contain Riboflavin and L-Carnitine, two nutrients that prevent cognitive decline.
-Try your hand at making Homemade Almond and Peanut Butter.
+Try your hand at making Homemade Almond and Almond Butter.

 Found in every kitchen, turmeric contains Curcumin, an antioxidant with anti-inflammatory properties.
 Curcumin can protect your brain against aging and neurodegenerative diseases.
 It is believed to be helpful in preventing and treating Alzheimer’s Disease.